r88rfgd/Whitespace/README.md

 ## 🧠 How Data is Stored

 🗂 All your data is **stored locally** in your browser’s `localStorage`.
 🔒 No internet, no servers — it’s 100% private.
+🌐 **Bonus:** PWA support means it works offline after first load.

 ---